Special Educational Needs and Disability (SEND) Policy

 The Special Educational Needs Co-ordinators are:

-We can be contacted via the school office on 020 8270 4291 or via the school website using the Contact Form on the SEND page.
+They can be contacted via the school office on 020 8270 4291 or via the school website using the Contact Form on the SEND page.

-The Governor for Special Educational Needs and Disabilities is Mr Jain
+The Special Educational Needs Governor is Mr Jain.

 Our guiding principle is one of inclusion.
 We want to identify and break down possible barriers to learning in order that all children can achieve their best and become confident individuals living fulfilling lives.

 Gascoigne School follows the DfE SEND Code of Practice in defining special educational needs and disabilities:

 “A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.”